tacopeland/CTF-Writeups/dctf2021/Baby bof/README.md

 Next, we need a function to call and some arguments to apply.

 I've picked the function `puts()`, and will be accessing it via the Procedure Linkage Table.
 So, we run `s sym.imp.puts` in r2 to get the address `0x4004a0`.
 As an argument, we will have the GOT entry of `fgets()`, so that we can leak the libc address.

 To find this, just run `s sym..got.plt` in r2, and find the address of `reloc.fgets`, which is `0x601028` in our case.

 Finally, we need a return address.
-Because we want to run another chain after this, we just set this to the start of `vuln`, so `0x4005b8` (not `0x4005b7 because we've messed up our base pointer in the previous chain).
+Because we want to run another chain after this, we just set this to the start of `vuln`, so `0x4005b8` (not `0x4005b7` because we messed up our base pointer in the previous chain).

 So, joining it all together:
 ```python